palvindersander/youtube-transcript-mcp/docs/progress_tracker.md

 - No caching system implemented yet
 - Limited error handling for edge cases
 - No test coverage measurement

+## Recent Updates

+- Removed speaker identification functionality due to limited effectiveness and redundancy (see [Project Updates](project_updates.md))
+- Added comprehensive documentation about architectural decisions and development history
+- Simplified codebase by focusing on core functionality that provides the most value
+- Improved organization of project documentation to better reflect current state

 ## Contributing